 SINGAPORE — U.S. defense cuts have led major players such as Lockheed Martin to try to make up for some of the revenue shortfall by investing in their commercial satellite businesses, Arianespace Chairman and CEO Jean-Yves Le Gall observes.
 Boeing already made the transition several years ago when it pushed into the market by securing a deal to produce satellites for Inmarsat’s Global Xpress, Le Gall says.
 This offering provides global high-speed mobile broadband services.
 In more recent ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Le Gall: U.S. Defense Firms Turning To Commercial Space For Revenue".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Le Gall: U.S. Defense Firms Turning To Commercial Space For Revenue".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.